esscorp/beanstalk-hacks/npm/registry/use.md

     4. Click `Swap Environment URLs`.

-    5. Verify the `Environment name`'s and `Environment URL`'s are correct.
+    5. Verify the `Environment name` and `Environment URL` are correct.

     6. Click `Swap`.